techidaily/site-games-able/source/_posts/from-novice-to-expert-gaming-with-steam-tokens.md

 ![Steam trading cards have changed.](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2021/01/steam-items-from-games-you-own.jpg)

  The top item in the menu under**Featured Items** is more personalized to you.
 These items are**Items From Games** .
 If you're a long-time fan of Steam unlockables, this section will feel familiar to you.
-Most of the items on this page are just[updated versions of the Steam Trading Card system](https://www.makeuseof.com/tag/how-to-get-steam-trading-cards/) .
+Most of the items on this page are just [updated versions of the Steam Trading Card system](https://www.makeuseof.com/tag/how-to-get-steam-trading-cards/) .

  The**Items from Games** category expanded to include items inspired by all games on Steam as opposed to games that you own or that you and your friends have played.
 This makes it harder to find wallpapers, profile pictures, and other collectibles from games that you like but it also means that you can get this content for games that you play on other platforms.